 Imperial Shih Tzu is a term often used in describing undersized Shih Tzu's.
 Also known as Teacups, these controversial dogs are generally bred by unethical and irresponsible breeders.
 If you are thinking about buying an Imperial, please read on to find out exactly why you shouldn't purchase one.

-First of all, the Imperial Shih Tzu isn't a recognized breed by the
+First of all, this isn't a recognized breed by the

 American Kennel Club (AKC) or the American Shih Tzu Club (ASTC).
 If